zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-local.md

 ## Portworx installation

-1. Create a secret using [this template](#pks-px-vsphere-secret).
-Replace values replace values corresponding to your vSphere environment.
+1. Create a secret. <!-- using [this template](#pks-px-vsphere-secret).
+Replace values replace values corresponding to your vSphere environment. //TODO: I can't find this template** -->
-2. Deploy the Portworx spec using [this template](#pks-px-spec).
-Replace values replace values corresponding to your vSphere environment.
+2. Deploy the Portworx spec. <!-- using [this template](#pks-px-spec).
+Replace values replace values corresponding to your vSphere environment. //TODO: Ditto -->

 Once you have the spec, proceed below.